sebwinte/cc2/README.md

 <img src="http://pfuscha.cool:3000/" width="120" />

-# cc2 — drop it like it's hot
+# cc2 — drag and drop it like it's hot.
-cc2 is the latest shit
+cc2 is a easy to use video encoder for Windows and MacOS.
+This project is aimed primarily at

 ### How to